Last Updated: 11 September 2023

 If your country does not fall into the Visa-Exempt Category, you will need to apply for a Temporary Resident Visa (TRV).

-There are many reasons why your TRV may not be approved, the minimum requirements are you have to prove sufficient ties to your home country, have enough funds to cover your travel period, medical expenses or may need a letter of invitation from a business or friend, depending on your situation.
+There are many reasons why your TRV may not be approved, The minimum requirements are you have to prove sufficient ties to your home country, have enough funds to cover your travel period and medical expenses, or may need a letter of invitation from a business or friend, depending on your situation.

-Additionally, certain types of TRVs like Super VISA give your parents and grandparents a chance to stay in Canada for up to 2 years, in one single visit.
+Additionally, certain types of TRVs like Super VISA give your parents and grandparents a chance to stay in Canada for up to 5 years (since June 22, 2023), in one single visit.
+You should meet certain criteria though to get a 5 year entry.

-We can help you navigate the sophisticated process of applying a TRV (visit visas) and present your case in the best possible way, enhancing your chances of success.
+We can help you navigate the sophisticated process of applying for a TRV (visit visa) and present your case in the best possible way, enhancing your chances of success.